+identify emergency situations and facilitate immediate access to stabilization and harm reduction activities;

-give priority to urgent needs and emergency situations including access to expedited service planning;
+give priority to urgent needs including access to expedited assessment and service planning;

-facilitate the identification of individuals and families with co-occurring conditions and multiple needs;

-support timely initiation of services; and
+support timely initiation of services for routine needs; and

 provide for placement on a waiting list or timely referral to appropriate resources when people cannot be served or cannot be served promptly.

-Interpretation: Individuals discharged from emergency rooms or psychiatric inpatient facilities after a suicide attempt remain a high-risk group post discharge.
-To reduce the risk of suicide re-attempt, these individuals should be contacted within 24 hours, receive access to services within three to seven calendar days, and active outreach should be initiated in cases of a missed appointment until contact is made.Examples: Regarding element (b), urgent situations can include drug overdose, impairment, or severe withdrawal; pregnancy in women with opioid use disorder; individuals at risk of suicide; and cases where a parent has a child in the child welfare system.
-Referral providers for crisis situationso may include 24-hour mobile crisis teams, emergency crisis intervention services, crisis stabilization, or 24-hour crisis hotline.
+Interpretation: People discharged from emergency rooms or psychiatric inpatient facilities after a suicide attempt remain a high-risk group post discharge.
+To reduce the risk of suicide re-attempt, these people should be contacted within 24 hours, receive access to services within three to seven calendar days, and active outreach should be initiated in cases of a missed appointment until contact is made.

+CCBHC Interpretation: Regarding element c, if the initial screening identifies an urgent need, clinical services and the initial evaluation are to be provided within one business day.
+Regarding element d, if screening identifies routine needs the initial evaluation must be completed, and services provided, within 10 business days.

+Examples: Regarding element (b), emergency situations can include drug overdose, impairment, or severe withdrawal; and people at risk of suicide.
+Referral providers for crisis situations may include 24-hour mobile crisis teams, emergency crisis intervention services, crisis stabilization, or 24-hour crisis hotline.
+Regarding element (c), urgent situations can include pregnancy in women with opioid use disorder and cases where a parent has a child in the child welfare system.

-MHSU 3.03
+MHSU 3.04

-Persons served, and families as appropriate, participate in an individualized, trauma-informed, culturally and linguistically responsive assessment that is:
+Individuals and families participate in an individualized, trauma-informed, culturally and linguistically responsive assessment that is:

 completed within established timeframes;

-appropriately tailored to meet the age and developmental level of persons served;
+appropriately tailored to meet the age, developmental level, and preferences of persons served;

-conducted through a combination of interviews, discussion, and observation; and
+conducted through a combination of standardized and validated tools, interviews, discussion, and observation;

+inclusive of information, screenings, and assessments provided by partnering or referring providers, when appropriate; and

-focused on information pertinent for meeting service requests and objectives.
+focused on information pertinent for meeting the individual’s or family’s service requests and objectives.

 Interpretation: For an assessment to be trauma-informed, the organization understands and recognizes the role of traumatic life events in the development of mental health and/or substance use disorders.
 Personnel should focus on the experiences and strengths of the individual or family rather than deficits and weaknesses.
-Adopting this assumption at all levels of treatment ensures that the organization actively prevents instances that could potentially re-traumatize persons served.
+Adopting this assumption at all levels of treatment ensures that the organization actively prevents instances that could potentially lead to re-traumatization.

+CCBHC Interpretation: Regarding element a, the comprehensive assessment must be completed within a timeframe that is responsive to the needs of the individual or family and no later than 60 days following the initial request for services.

+Examples: Organizations can review information, screenings, and assessments completed by partnering or referring providers to identify, for example:

+gaps in information;

+out-of-date information; and

+information that can be used to minimize duplication of effort and reduce the number of times individuals and families need to repeat their history.

-FP MHSU 3.04
+FP MHSU 3.05

 The comprehensive assessment includes:

-behavioral health needs and goals including an evaluation of mental health and substance use symptoms or disorders, their severity, and treatment history;
+a behavioral health evaluation of mental health and substance use symptoms or disorders, their severity, treatment history, and whether or not treatments were helpful;

-physical health needs and goals including a comprehensive medical history;
+a comprehensive medical history including identification of urgent or critical medical conditions;

 a brief screen for trauma history and recent incidents of trauma followed by a comprehensive, evidence-based trauma assessment conducted by an appropriately qualified individual when indicated;

-individual and family strengths, risks, and protective factors;
+individual and family values, preferences, strengths, risks, and protective factors;

-social factors that may influence treatment including natural supports, resources and helping networks that can increase service participation and achievement of agreed-upon goals;
+social factors that may influence overall health and achievement of treatment goals including housing instability, food insecurity, unemployment, financial insecurity, social supports, intimate partner violence, systems involvement, and any other factors known to be impacting individuals and families ;